Collective Design Fair launches in New York

 'The key word here is inclusivity,' said Lerner at the show's opening.
 'We really wanted a diverse mix of names, from the usual people to more up-and-coming galleries, to stand side-by-side.
 We've got glass, jewellery and mid-century furniture pieces.
 There's really a little bit of everything.'

 Collective Design Fair touts itself as a medium for discovery and it certainly brings a freshness to New York's design landscape.
 For starters, the choice of venue serves as a wonderful, design-forward backdrop that even had the exhibitors excited.
-Zesty Meyers, principal of R 20th Century (opens in new tab), said, 'You can really see that there is a design focus here.
+Zesty Meyers, principal of R 20th Century, said, 'You can really see that there is a design focus here.
 The contrast of the industrial space with the refined pieces just really helps each stand sparkle and jump out.'

 The show's content is just as impressive.
 In addition to the country's leading design galleries, the fair has roped in exhibitors from Stockholm, Johannesburg, Paris and further afield.
-The overall mix is varied, with R 20th Century honing in on the mid-century designs of Carlo Hauner and Martin Eisler for the Brazilian furniture company Forma, Philadelphia's Wexler Gallery (opens in new tab) pushing the value of American designed and made glassware and Stockholm's Modernity (opens in new tab) gallery bringing work from lesser-known Swedish designers to the fore.
-Kinder Modern (opens in new tab), an American company specializing in vintage and new children's furniture, also caught us off-guard with its sophisticated offerings for young ages.
+The overall mix is varied, with R 20th Century honing in on the mid-century designs of Carlo Hauner and Martin Eisler for the Brazilian furniture company Forma, Philadelphia's Wexler Gallery pushing the value of American designed and made glassware and Stockholm's Modernity gallery bringing work from lesser-known Swedish designers to the fore.
+Kinder Modern, an American company specializing in vintage and new children's furniture, also caught us off-guard with its sophisticated offerings for young ages.

-Besides this, Collective also pays homage to one New Yorker, Gaetano Pesce (opens in new tab), with an installation of studio and personal archive pieces fitted right at the entrance of the fair.
+Besides this, Collective also pays homage to one New Yorker, Gaetano Pesce, with an installation of studio and personal archive pieces fitted right at the entrance of the fair.
 Showcasing work over the course of the last 25 years, the special exhibition presents Pesce's multidisciplinary approach as a source of creative inspiration that will touch current design fanatics and also those to come.

-Pei-Ru Keh is the US Editor at Wallpaper*.
+Pei-Ru Keh is a former US Editor at Wallpaper*.
 Born and raised in Singapore, she has been a New Yorker since 2013.
-Pei-Ru has held various titles at Wallpaper* since she joined in 2007.
-She currently reports on design, art, architecture, fashion, beauty and lifestyle happenings in the United States, both in print and digitally.
-Pei-Ru has taken a key role in championing diversity and representation within Wallpaper's content pillars and actively seeks out stories that reflect a wide range of perspectives.
+Pei-Ru held various titles at Wallpaper* between 2007 and 2023.
+She reports on design, tech, art, architecture, fashion, beauty and lifestyle happenings in the United States, both in print and digitally.
+Pei-Ru took a key role in championing diversity and representation within Wallpaper's content pillars, actively seeking out stories that reflect a wide range of perspectives.
 She lives in Brooklyn with her husband and two children, and is currently learning how to drive.

 -